 Drawing on our experience across the full spectrum of markets, we are uniquely positioned to design, develop and deliver solutions that leverage principles proven in adjacent industries.

 By using our skills and experience to complement our clients’ deep industry knowledge, we create step-change products and services that maximize efficiency through reduced costs and improved yields.

 Interested in joining us?

 Tech, tools & facilities

-This anechoic radio and antenna test chamber is a highly sophisticated 20ft cube.
+Our custom anechoic radio and antenna test chamber is a highly sophisticated 5m cube.
 Inside, we carry out automated three-dimensional measurement and visualization of wireless device behavior and test body-worn technology using body phantoms or real live test subjects.
 This helps us to understand and optimize real-word RF performance of products such as smart implants (including implanted telemetry), connected drug delivery devices and wearables.